 Recurve bows with a draw weight less than 40-pounds will lose striking force and momentum rapidly over a short distance.

 So, again, if your child can not draw with a weight greater than 40-pounds, keep them at the archery range until they develop the strength.
 The more they shoot, the more they will develop the muscles in their chest, shoulders, and most importantly, the back’s lateral muscles.
 Additional core training will develop your child’s archery strength faster as well.

 Southwest Archery Tiger

-The Southwest Archery Tiger youth recurve bow is an excellent choice for the young archer in your family.
-This bow can be 48 to 62 inches, comes in right or left-handed, and has a draw weight between 16 and 29 pounds.
+The Southwest Archery Tiger youth bow is an excellent choice for the young archer in your family.
+This bow can be 48 to 62 inches, comes in right or left-handed variants.
 The bow itself weighs only 3 pounds, is made from high-quality wood, and contains an applied clear coat to protect the wood from moisture and scratches.

-The Southwest Archer Tiger youth recurve bow has a recommended brace height of 7.625 to 8.5 inches.
+The Southwest Archer Tiger youth has a recommended brace height of 7.625 to 8.5 inches.
 Also, the bow has pre-installed threaded bushings for accessory upgrades, plungers, and mechanical rests.